-- A Graduate Application. - Official transcripts (paper or electronic) from all colleges and universities attended sent directly from the institution to the Office of Graduate Admissions by the 10 day count.
-Unofficial transcripts can be used in the interim for advising and admissions decision based on receipt of the official transcript. - Resume - Personal Statement (prompt questions individually listed on program website or in graduate program section of catalog. - 2 Letters of Recommendation (3 for Ph.D applicants and MAC applicants) and either a third letter or reference name and contact information for other graduate applications.
+- A Graduate Application. - Official transcripts (paper or electronic) from all colleges and universities attended sent directly from the institution to the Office of Graduate Studies by the first day of class for the term accepted.
+Unofficial transcripts can be used in the interim for advising and admissions decision based on receipt of the official transcript. - Resume - Personal Statement (prompt questions individually listed on program website or in graduate program section of catalog. - 2 Letters of Recommendation (3 for Ph.D. applicants and MAC applicants) and either a third letter or reference name and contact information for other graduate applications.

 Program-specific application materials are listed on the program website or in the graduate program section of this catalog.
 All programs in the College of Education and Counseling require additional documents.
 Please note that the Hal and Inge Marcus School of Engineering waives references and recommendations for engineering alumni of Saint Martin's University.

 International Graduate Student Applicants: In addition to meeting the application requirements for each masters program, international applicants must also submit:

-- A \$60 graduate application fee and a \$100 nonrefundable international services fee. - Official transcripts sent directly to Saint Martin's University by all colleges or universities attended. - Official evaluation of all university-level coursework and degrees earned outside of the US completed and submitted directly to Saint Martin's University by an approved NACES evaluation company.
-Find approved evaluators here: www.naces.org/members - If you are requesting transfer credits, a course-by-course evaluation is required. - An official English translation is required for transcripts issued in a language other than English. - Proof of English Proficiency may be satisfied in one of the following ways: - An undergraduate degree earned from a U.S. institution (instruction in English) - An official TOEFL, IELTS, or Duolingo score report (less than two years old) sent directly from reporting institution.
-For full admission we require: 79 IBT/213 CBT/550 PBT on the TOFEL, 100 on Duolingo, or 6.5 band score on the academic version of the IELTS, or - At the discretion of university personnel, an earned degree (instruction in English) from a country where English is the official language, or the applicant is from a country where English is the official language, may be considered upon request by the applicant.

-\Those students who do not meet the minimum required English proficiency but are otherwise admissible will be conditionally admitted through our ESL program.
-Saint Martins University is the sole judge of an applicant's English proficiency.

-- Proof of Finances - Copy of Passport. \If currently studying in the US, a copy of your current I-20, visa, and transfer form will also be required.
+- Official transcripts sent directly to Saint Martin's University by all colleges or universities attended. - If you are requesting transfer credits, a course-by-course evaluation is required. - An official English translation is required for transcripts issued in a language other than English. - Proof of English Proficiency may be satisfied in one of the following ways: - An undergraduate degree earned from a U.S. institution (instruction in English) - An official TOEFL, IELTS, or Duolingo score report (less than two years old) sent directly from reporting institution; or Method of Instruction (MOI) letter from the degree granting institution. - For full admission we require: 79 IBT/213 CBT/550 PBT on the TOEFL, 100 on Duolingo, or 6.5 band score on the academic version of the IELTS, or - At the discretion of university personnel, an earned degree (instruction in English) from a country where English is the official language, or the applicant is from a country where English is the official language, may be considered upon request by the applicant. - Those students who do not meet the minimum required English proficiency but are otherwise admissible will be conditionally admitted through our ESL program.
+Saint Martin's University is the sole judge of an applicant's proficiency. - Proof of Finances - Copy of Passport.
+If currently studying in the US, a copy of your current I-20, visa, and transfer form will also be required.